Anthropological linguistics: Distinction from other subfields

-Although the terms anthropological linguistics and linguistic anthropology are often viewed as being synonymous, specialists often make a distinction between them.
+Although the terms "anthropological linguistics" and "linguistic anthropology" are often viewed as being synonymous, specialists often make a distinction.
 While anthropological linguistics is considered a subfield of linguistics, linguistic anthropology is generally considered to be a subfield of anthropology.
 Anthropological linguistics also uses more distinctly linguistic methodology, and studies languages as "linguistic phenomena."
 Ultimately, anthropological linguistics focuses on the cultural and social meaning of language, with more of an emphasis on linguistic structure.
 Conversely, linguistic anthropology uses more anthropological methods (such as participant observation and fieldwork) to analyze language through a cultural framework and determine the rules of its social use.

 While anthropological linguistics uses language to determine cultural understandings, sociolinguistics views language itself as a social institution.
 Anthropological linguistics is largely interpretative, striving to determine the significance behind the use of language through its forms, registers, and styles.
 Sociolinguistics instead examines how language relates to various social groups and identities like race, gender, class, and age.